• Skip to primary navigation

 Is falafel free of gluten?

 The answer isn't always straightforward.
 Whilst most homemade falafel are made with gluten free ingredients, some may call for the use of wheat flour.
 Commercially prepared falafel can risk ingredients containing gluten, but also cross contamination.
-This article answers the question in depth "is falafel gluten free?" complete with tips.
+This article answers the question in depth "is falafel gf?" complete with tips.

 In conclusion, the best way to serve falafel, is either in a falafel sandwich aka falafel wraps, or with a combination of any of the above foods in a plate.